ccb-hms/MouseAgingData/README.md

 This package contains the processed 10X Genomics data from Ximerakis & Holton et al. ([2023](https://www.nature.com/articles/s43587-023-00373-6)) prepared based on the protocol detailed in their paper.
 The processed dataset contains
 105,329 cells and 20905 features for 31 cell types.
-Low quality cells and animals were removed following their methods resulting in 8 OX, 8 YX, 7 YY, 9 YO, 7 OO, 11 OY animals.
+Low quality cells and animals were removed following the paper's methods resulting in 8 OX, 8 YX, 7 YY, 9 YO, 7 OO, 11 OY animals.

 This package includes gene counts, cell annotation, and reduced-dimension